Intellectual property (IP) is fast becoming extremely valuable, even for small business.

 Intellectual Property consists of products of the human mind and creativity that are protected by law.
 IP is often the single most important asset of an enterprise.
 This is why you need to know about it.
 Like tangible property, IP can be bought, sold, rented.
 It does have economic value, often great economic value.

-Intellectual property rights are like any other property right.
+IP rights are like any other property right.
 They allow creators, or owners, of patents, trademarks or copyrighted works to benefit from their own work or investment in a creation.

 “What I needed was a team that could advise me in language I could understand, everything I needed from privacy policies and trademarks to insurance and supplier agreements.”